Information on Maternity and Parental Benefits

 In certain situations, your due date may change or you may be placed on sick leave from work by your doctor.
 Should this happen, it is imperative that you inform the NBTF so that changes can be made to your maternity or parental leave form.

-The NBTF will guide you through the different options that are available to you should you wish to start your leave earlier, use sick days from the employer or access EI sick leave benefits for maternity reasons, depending on the situation.
+The NBTF will guide you through the different options that are available to you should you wish to start your leave earlier, use sick days from the employer or access EI sick leave benefits, depending on the situation.

 Details on the Benefits